Frequently Asked Questions

 MuckRock is based entirely on existing legal infrastructure and public records laws at the local, state and federal levels.
 Such requests are a legal right of U.S. citizens and, in fact, citizens of most countries of the world.
 In rare instances, agencies might accidentally release legally protected data (even FOIA officers aren’t perfect!), in which case we will work with the requester to redact or remove legally sensitive information.

-Do note, however, that public record requests, particularly those filed through MuckRock, are “public acts,” in the sense that other people can see what you requests, when you requested it, and any other information you put in the letter.
+Do note, however, that public record requests, particularly those filed through MuckRock, are “public acts,” in the sense that other people can see what you request, when you requested it, and any other information you put in the letter.
 This is true of almost all public records requests, whether they are filed through MuckRock or not, but MuckRock does make your requests more accessible once you remove any “embargo” you have placed on them.
 It is possible, though generally unlikely, that your request could result in personal repercussions at your work or in your personal life.
 For highly sensitive or private requests, we suggest you consult a lawyer and file privately.

 Do I have to use my real name?
+Can I submit anonymously?

 We highly suggest you use your real, legal name, but we do not require it and understand that often times, there are very valid reasons for using a pseudonym, group name, or other moniker that is not your legal name.
 Our primary concern is that using a fake name can complicate appeals or lawsuits if a request comes to that.

 Most agencies expect or require at least some name, but in some places, like Washington state, a name is not required.